nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 #### `.operator-builder/addons.nukleros.io_tls/crd.yaml`

-This manifest has no opertor-builder markers.
+This manifest has no operator-builder markers.
 The CustomResourceDefinitions are not configurable in any way.

 #### `.operator-builder/addons.nukleros.io_tls/deployment.yaml`